miatheunistudent/uni-flutter-app/README.md

 This getting started guide is how far we are from.
 Anyone is welcomed to hop in and help us improve the application.

-Join the Discord server here : https://discord.gg/93gDcmqABV
+Join the Discord server here : [Discord Server](https://discord.gg/93gDcmqABV)

 * **Police used** : Merriweather, SF Pro
 * **Icons used** : In the Assets folder :)